kids encyclopedia robot

 Early life

-Capaldi was born in Glasgow, Scotland, to Nancy (née Soutar) and Gerald John Capaldi.
+Capaldi was born on 14 April 1958 in Glasgow, Scotland, to Gerald and Nancy (née Soutar) Capaldi.
 His paternal grandfather was Italian, while the rest of his ancestry is Scottish and Irish.
 His parents ran an ice cream business in the Springburn district, where they were neighbours and acquaintances of the family of Armando Iannucci, creator of The Thick of It, although the two men did not know each other as children.
 He was educated at St Teresa's Primary School in Possilpark, St Matthew's Primary School in Bishopbriggs, and St Ninian's High School, Kirkintilloch, before attending the Glasgow School of Art.
+He was a fan of Doctor Who as a child, and met Tom Baker during the production of Genesis of the Daleks.

 Capaldi displayed an early talent for performance by putting on a puppet show in primary school.
-While at high school, he was a member of the Antonine Players, who performed at the Fort Theatre in Bishopbriggs.
-As an art student, he was the lead singer and guitarist in a punk rock band called The Dreamboys, whose drummer was future comedian Craig Ferguson.
+While in high school, he was a member of the Antonine Players theatre group, who performed at the Fort Theatre in Bishopbriggs.
+As an art student, he was the lead singer and guitarist in a punk rock band called the Dreamboys, whose drummer was future comedian Craig Ferguson.
 The pair also performed a cabaret act together as Bing & Dean Hitler and wrote an alternative pantomime of Sleeping Beauty.
-Capaldi went on to perform musical comedy cabaret in the guises of "bank clerk about town" Gavin Meekie and as one half of husband-and-wife TV evangelists Tom & Sammy Jo.

 Career